Colleges by Location

 York College boasts a vibrant campus life with numerous student organizations, clubs, and activities that cater to a wide range of interests.
 These provide opportunities for students to engage with their peers and develop leadership skills.
 The college also hosts cultural events, seminars, and workshops, enriching the educational experience beyond the classroom.
 With its commitment to academic excellence, diverse student body, and supportive community, York College offers a unique educational experience that prepares students for successful careers and lifelong learning.

 York College of the City University of New York is a public comprehensive higher education institution located in Jamaica, NY and set in an urban environment.
-This institution follows a semester-based calendar.
-It has an acceptance rate of 59%.
-The freshman retention rate at York College of the City University of New York is 60% and the six-year graduation rate is 30%.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 64%.
+The freshman retention rate at York College of the City University of New York is 57% and the six-year graduation rate is 32%.

-The freshmen application deadline for this school is June 1.
-Explore this school's profile to find out all the important things about York College of the City University of New York.
+For freshmen, the application deadline for this school is June 1.
+Here are some recent data on important things to consider about York College of the City University of New York.

 Quick Facts